 "If you show up somewhere, and it's light, but it's dark in the time zone of your origin – or you are just super tired – try to tough it out and go for a walk (or a run depending on your appetite for working out)."

 "Melatonin is an over-the-counter natural supplement that, taken at bedtime, may help get you to sleep on a more normal schedule while traveling.
 Melatonin is thought of as non-addictive, very safe, and perhaps worth a try (always good to ask your doctor first)."

 "Depending on what direction you are traveling, you need to quickly adjust to your new locale.
 Change your watch to the local time and go to sleep when the locals do."

 "Be aware that too much alcohol or caffeine can disrupt your sleep patterns."

 "Exercise brings a boost of endorphins that can help you power through the rest of your day.
-If you can, sneak in a morning walk to get some natural light, which will help your body adjust to the time difference."
+If you can, sneak in a morning walk to get some natural light, which will help your body adjust to the time difference and minimize jet lag."

 "Try simply not eating 12 to 16 hours before breakfast in the time zone where you will land.
 Researchers believe this short-term fast may reset your "master clock" and trigger your circadian clock to get in sync with the new time zone."